tinacms/tina.io/content/guides/general/inline-blocks/nested-blocks.md

 }

 /**
- *  3. Define the 'blocks', we will make the `Feature`
+ * 3. Define the block options
+ * for FeatureList to render, we will add
- *  component and template next
+ * a block to this next
  */
-const FEATURE_BLOCKS = {
+const FEATURE_BLOCKS = {}
-  feature: featureBlock,
-}
 ```

 ## Make a _Feature_ Block

 Next, we'll create the Feature block component & template.

-Both of these are already defined in the `FEATURE_BLOCKS` object, which is passed to `InlineBlocks` in `FeatureList`.

 **components/Feature.js**